 Fostering inclusion at every level is fundamental to our diversity efforts.
 The Tollway creates economic opportunities and jobs for diverse participants on projects by setting aspirational goals that support small, diverse and veteran firms and workers.

 The Tollway stands ready to help firms continue to advance and achieve their next level of success through business assistance and training opportunities.

 Technical Assistance Program

-The Illinois Tollway Technical Assistance Program is designed to prepare emerging and established transportation-related construction firms including disadvantaged, minority-and women-owned business enterprise (D/M/WBE) firms, service-disabled,veteran-owned small businesses (SDVOSB) and veteran-owned small businesses (VOSB) as well as small businesses to participate on highway and vertical construction contracts.
+The Illinois Tollway Technical Assistance Program is designed to prepare emerging and established transportation-related construction and professional engineering services firms, including small, diverse and veteran-owned businesses to participate on highway and vertical construction contracts.

 Partnering for Growth

 The Illinois Tollway’s Partnering for Growth (P4G) Program encourages prime consultants and contractors to assist disadvantaged, minority- and women-owned business enterprise (D/M/WBE) firms and veteran-owned small businesses (VOSBs) in remaining self-sufficient, competitive and profitable businesses.
 Under the P4G for Professional Services, the protégé works on a specific Tollway contract with the mentor.

 The Illinois Tollway Small Business Initiative is a race- and gender- neutral program intended to increase opportunities for small construction companies to participate on Tollway construction contracts.
 The Tollway also unbundles larger contracts into several smaller jobs defining small contract opportunities in amounts generally under $5 million.

 Looking For A Career?